with a letter to the editor!

 The letters to the editor page is one of the most widely read, influential parts of the newspaper.
 One letter from you can reach thousands of people and will also likely be read by decision-makers.
 Tips and talking points for writing your letter are below, but please write in your own words, from your own experience.

-- The New Mexico Game Commission, under Governor Martinez, has clearly become a tool of a small anti-wolf minority and its actions are out of touch with the majority of New Mexico voters who support wolf recovery and understand the important role top carnivores play in our ecosystems.
+- The New Mexico Game Commission, under Governor Martinez, has clearly become a tool of a small anti-wolf, anti-carnivore minority and its actions are out of touch with the majority of New Mexico voters who support wolf recovery and understand the important role top carnivores play in our ecosystems.

 - Wolves are a benefit to the West and are essential to restoring the balance of nature.
 Actions to interfere with the Mexican gray wolf’s survival and recovery cheat us all of the opportunity to have wolves returned to their critical natural role.

 - Mexican gray wolves are unique native animals.
-They are the rarest, most genetically distinct subspecies of gray wolf in North America.
+They are the rarest, most genetically distinct subspecies of gray wolf in North America and the most endangered wolf in the world.
 State and federal agencies should do all in their power to move these special wolves away from extinction towards recovery.
-Instead, Martinez’s Game Commission has chosen play politics with the wolves’ future.

 - Wolves generate economic benefits – a University of Montana study found that visitors who come to see wolves in Yellowstone contribute roughly $35.5 million annually to the regional economy.
 New Mexico stands to benefit from wolf-related tourism, but only if the Mexican wolf reintroduction is allowed to succeed.